History of Palestine: Umayyad Caliphate

 In 656 the Rashidun caliph Uthman was assassinated leading to the caliphate's first civil war (fitna).
 The war ended in 661 with the Umayyads becoming the caliphate's ruling dynasty.
-They moved the caliphate's capital from Kufa to Damascus, where they enjoyed strong tribal support.
+The first Umayyad caliph, Mu'awiya I, held his accession ceremony in Jerusalem.
+The Umayyads moved the caliphate's capital from Kufa to Damascus, where they enjoyed strong tribal support.
 The religious significance of nearby Jerusalem and the fact that in Syria, unlike in Iraq and Egypt, Arabs and non-Arabs lived together may also have played a role.

-The Umayyads built two important Islamic religious buildings on the Temple Mount in Jerusalem; the al-Jami'a al-Aqsa and the Dome of the Rock (Qubbat al-Sakhra).
-The latter was built on the site where Muslims believe that Mohammad began his nocturnal journey to heaven.
+The Umayyad caliph Abd al-Malik (r.
+685–705) and his son al-Walid I (r.
+705–715) built two important Islamic religious buildings on the Temple Mount in Jerusalem; the al-Jami'a al-Aqsa and the Dome of the Rock.
 Contrary to common belief, the Dome is not a mosque and its original function and significance is uncertain.
-One theory holds that the Dome's grand scale and lavish decoration were meant to assert Islam's supremacy by rivaling that of Jerusalem's Christian holy buildings, especially the Church of the Holy Sepulchre.
-Another that its construction was spurred by eschatological beliefs about the Judgement Day.
-The Dome is the oldest extant Islamic monument in the world.
+The Dome remains the oldest extant Islamic monument in the world.
+Abd al-Malik paid special attention to Palestine due to Jerusalem's religious centrality and its critical position as a transit zone between Syria and Egypt and built and repaired the roads connecting Damascus with Palestine and Jerusalem to its eastern and western hinterlands, as evidenced by seven milestones found throughout the region.
+Al-Walid's successor, Sulayman ibn Abd al-Malik (r.
+715–717), ruled from Palestine, where he had long been governor and founded the city of Ramla, which remained the region's administrative center until the Crusader conquest in 1099.

 The centuries-long feud between the Arab tribal confederations the Qays and the Yaman that began under the Umayyads came to color Palestine's history.
-The feud persisted until the modern era and battles were fought between Qaysi and Yamani groups as late as the nineteenth century.
-Marriages between the two groups were unheard of.
-The Yaman tribes purportedly came from the Yemeni region of the Arabian peninsula.
-Many of them had migrated northwards and settled in the southern Levant before the Islamic conquest.
-Some had even embraced Christianity and had fought alongside the Byzantines.
-The majority of the Qays, however, arrived after the Islamic conquest and settled in the northern Levant.
-This led to territorial conflicts in areas with mixed populations.
 The early caliphs would seek support from one of these groups and would consequently be opposed by the other, often resulting in warfare.
 The pretender standing victorious in these wars would reward their confederation with governorships in the provinces and other privileges.
 The casualties inflicted during the wars would also have to be avenged, causing further bloodshed.
 Later caliphs tried to curb the feud, but it was almost impossible to stop; the best that they could do was to keep it under control by threats and themselves paying the blood-money demanded to prevent further retaliation.